Doop (character): Fictional character biography

-Doop was said to be the product of a Cold War era U.S. military experiment, becoming instrumental in the fall of the Soviet Union.
+Doop is said to be the product of a Cold War era U.S. military experiment, becoming instrumental in the fall of the Soviet Union.

 He later served as the cameraman for the celebrity mutant superhero team X-Statix (formerly known as X-Force).
 He films a mission to North Africa which is later criticized by then-team leader Zeitgeist; he feels Doop should not be going for artistic shots.
 The next X-Force mission is to New York, where they are to rescue the boy band "Boyz R Us" from hostage takers.
 While in the briefing room, U-Go Girl asks Doop not to keep shooting her rear from a low angle.
 Doop replies in his language only the characters know, while inexplicably mouthing some of his recording equipment.

 The building is attacked by a helicopter gunship, killing the hostages and many of the terrorists.
-Most of the team dies also, with the exception of Doop, U-Go Girl and Anarchist.
-Doop gets high-quality images of the two slaying the remaining killers.
+Most of the team dies also, with the exception of Doop, U-Go Girl, and Anarchist.

-Plush Doop dolls are seen on sale at the X-Statix cafe, for five dollars apiece.
-One of these is vandalized by Wolverine.

-At one point, Doop secretly videotapes the rookie X-Statix member El Guapo succumbing to the temptations of fame and having a threesome.
-The released video destroys El Guapo's relationship with his original girlfriend.

 A section of X-Force headquarters is set aside for Doop's family, who are never seen in panel.
-This part is talked about very little by the team.
-The team hides in this area when they believed themselves to be in supernatural danger.
+The team hides in this area when they believe themselves to be in supernatural danger.

-Corkscrew

-In a training/audition session for X-Statix, one of the applicants, Corkscrew, needlessly kills an opponent.
-It is discussed that Doop would take care of matters.
-Despite the seriousness of an innocent man having just died, Doop makes a joke in his language, which greatly entertains the team members present.

-Doop is sent on a camping trip with Corkscrew.
-At the end he simply kills Corkscrew with an axe, but not before subjecting the mentally unstable mutant to psychological torture.
-Part of this is tricking the man into killing wild horses.